Over 50 Years Of Combined Legal Experience In Washington

 The truth is that the majority of people are denied benefits.
 If you’ve been denied, it doesn’t mean you should throw in the towel.
 Instead, you can appeal and still win.
 Appealing can be a chance to correct mistakes, strengthen your evidence and argue that Social Security made a mistake.

-Mistake No. 5: Not Getting Help from a Social Security Disability Lawyer
+Mistake No. 5: Not Getting Help From A Social Security Disability Lawyer

 While you may try to go it alone, you can improve your chances of being approved for benefits if you have a disability lawyer.
 And it’s low-risk for you because you don’t pay a lawyer fee until you win benefits.

-Tips for a Strong Social Security Disability Application
+Tips For A Strong Social Security Disability Application

 When you’re filling out all the forms and sending all the documents, you want your application to be:

-• Accurate: Don’t exaggerate your health problems—but don’t downplay them either.
+• Accurate: Don’t exaggerate your health problems — but don’t downplay them either.

 • Thorough: Including medical evidence from doctor visits is extremely important.